mavlyutov/docker-stats/README.rst

         }
     }

-As one can mention, there are an array object inside key :code:`io_service_bytes_recursive` and each element of that array is flattened JSON with key :code:`op` within values. docker-stats called with key :code:`--normalize` tries to jsonify that to:
+As one can mention, there are an array object inside key :code:`io_service_bytes_recursive` and each element of that array is flattened JSON with key :code:`op` within values.
+That behaviour may occur in other keys. docker-stats called with key :code:`--normalize` tries to jsonify that to:

 .. code-block:: javascript

     {
-        "canvas_nginx": {
+        "my_container": {
             "blkio_stats": {
                 "io_merged_recursive": [],
                 "io_queue_recursive": [],
                 "io_service_bytes_recursive": {
-                    "Async": {
+                    "Read": {
                         "major": 253,
                         "minor": 5,
                         "value": 7020544
                     },
-                    "Read": {
+                    "Write": {
                         "major": 253,
                         "minor": 5,
-                        "value": 7020544
+                        "value": 0
                     },
                     *SNIP*
                 }